 4. He doesn’t initiate sex because he’s nervous about his performance

 Finally, there’s a category that’s a combination of #2 and #3.
 Let’s say that a man is nervous about the relationship and nervous about whether or not you really love him.
 One night you make love, and he can’t keep his erection.
 A week later it happens again.
 He was already feeling nervous; he was already feeling slightly humiliated within the relationship.
 Then erectile dysfunction hits, or perhaps premature ejaculation, and it becomes too much to bear, and he shuts down.

 Or perhaps it wasn’t the relationship that was causing him to question his manhood; maybe it was his ability to earn a living.
 When a guy is unemployed, or feels like he can’t support the family, he already feels like he’s not a man.
 If he then can’t make love, it can become a vicious spiral, where he’s afraid of trying again because he doesn’t want to fail, so he just shuts off.

 I’ve received many emails from women lately whose husbands fall into one of these categories (or else into almost all of them!).
 And these women feel humiliated.
 They feel as if they must be freaks, because everywhere else in our media it says that men are desperate for sex.
 Why don’t their husbands want them?

 The message that I want you to take from this is that it likely has little to do with you.
-It’s often an issue within him, or within how he experiences the relationship, far more than it has to do with whether or not you are desirable.
+If your husband doesn’t want to make love, it’s often an issue within him, or within how he experiences the relationship, far more than it is an issue about whether or not you are desirable.

 We’ll look tomorrow at how to start tackling some of these things.
 But know that you are not alone, and know that it is becoming a problem that is increasingly more common.
 Hang in there!